-Price escalation price spikes and supply shortages threaten builders’ financial viability in today’s construction market.
-As the leader of construction contract documents with an unprecedented Coalition of leading construction organizations to draw upon, ConsensusDocs has compiled resources below to address price escalation.
-The best approach is to include price escalation provisions in your construction contract agreement at contract signing.
-But if both parties agree, you can use the ConsensusDocs 200.1 price escalation amendment after contract signing.
+Material price escalation spikes and supply shortages threaten builders’ financial viability in today’s construction market.
+ConsensusDocs, the leader in standard construction contracts, has compiled resources below to address price escalation.
+The best approach is to include price escalation provision, such as the ConsensusDocs 200.1 Material Price Escalation Amendment in your construction agreement at contract signing.

 Typically, constructors, subcontractors, and materials suppliers typically bear the risk for cost increases in a firm-fixed or lump sum agreement, even if such increases are unforeseen and not their fault.
 However, supply shortages, could give rise for excusable performance delay, but paying higher costs for material supplies are usually considered a business risk.
-Some additional mitigation strategies, include limiting the amount of time a bid can be relied upon; using cost of the work agreements (i.e. ConsensusDocs 230 or 500) rather than lump sum agreements (i.e. ConsensusDocs 205 or 751); breaking projects into phases; providing allowances or alternates for materials; early procurement and storage of materials (see the ConsensusDocs 750.1 Storage Rider); and prefabrication (see ConsensusDocs 753 Prefab agreement).
+Some additional mitigation strategies, include limiting the amount of time a bid can be relied upon; using cost of the work agreements (i.e. ConsensusDocs 230 or 500) rather than lump sum agreements (i.e. ConsensusDocs 205 or 751); breaking projects into phases; providing allowances or alternates for materials; early procurement and storage of materials (see the ConsensusDocs 750.1 Storage Rider); prefabrication (see ConsensusDocs 753 Prefab agreement); or increasing contingency amounts to allow for material price increases.

 Articles & Other Information